Geokureli/Even-The-Ocean-Open-Source/README.md

+# Fork
+My goal is to get this working with the latest flixel/openfl/lime, I haven't tried it yet, but I'm assuming it doesn't

+# Original Readme

 This is a complete repository of Even the Ocean, the 2016 game made by Analgesic Productions, compiled by original programmer and co-developer Melos Han-Tani in September 2023.
 Find me on Twitter https://twitter.com/han_tani!
 Check out this account's other projects for other things I've 99%-open sourced from my games.
 Note this is technically not Open Source because there's a clause preventing usage that would screw me over as an independent developer.
 But for most reasonable use cases it's effectively open source.

 Blog post with details about why I 99%-open-sourced: https://melodicambient.substack.com/p/i-open-sourced-even-the-ocean-2016